 The 2018 call for proposals is now closed.
 Please check back here in April 2019 for the RFP for the next conference!

-Conference registration is now open!
+Conference registration is open until 5pm on Monday, September 24!
 Please visit the event listing on or after that date to register for the conference.

 We offer scholarships to help people attend the EENC annual conference.
 Applications for the 2018 scholarships closed May 21 and awardees will be notified around June 11.